paschaldubem/PAZ-PAZ-TECHNICAL-STORE-SALES-DATA-ANALYSIS/README.md

 They experience a fairly common challenge many Nigerian SMEs encounter, which is an inability to track trends in sales and measure profit performance of the business in near real time or at all, as well as the inability to understand which products are driving growth due to fragmented handwritten sales records.

-As the Business Data Consultant, my goal was to digitize their analog record-keeping [CLICK HERE](https://github.com/paschaldubem/PAZ-PAZ-TECHNICAL-STORE-SALES-DATA-ANALYSIS/blob/main/Raw%20sales%20records.jpg), build a structured sales database, and perform an in-depth data analysis to uncover actionable insights on sales, profit margins, and inventory efficiency.
+As the **Business Data Consultant**, my goal was to **digitize their analog record-keeping** [CLICK HERE](https://github.com/paschaldubem/PAZ-PAZ-TECHNICAL-STORE-SALES-DATA-ANALYSIS/blob/main/Raw%20sales%20records.jpg), build a **structured sales database**, and perform an in-depth data analysis to uncover actionable insights on sales, profit margins, and inventory efficiency.

-This project report documents this end-to-end process with the objective of transitioning the business from analog to digital data management, uncovering insights that would help the company make informed decisions on inventory control, sales performance, and profitability optimization.
+This project report documents this end-to-end process with **the objective of transitioning the business from analog to digital data management**, uncovering insights that would help the company make informed decisions on inventory control, sales performance, and profitability optimization.

 #### Insights and recommendations are provided on the following key areas:

-1. Sales Performance Analysis: Analyzing the prevalent sales trends and uncovering the existing profit margin driving the business
+1.	**Sales Performance Analysis**: Analyzing the prevalent sales trends and uncovering the existing profit margin driving the business

-2. Product Performance: Evaluating key products that significantly contribute to the business's bottom line and customer foot traffic in form of sales volumes
+2.	**Product Performance**: Evaluating key products that significantly contribute to the business's bottom line and customer foot traffic in form of sales volumes

-3. Payment Preference Distribution: An evaluation of customer behavior towards the available payment options.
+3.	**Payment Preference Distribution**: An evaluation of customer behavior towards the available payment options.

 For data privacy reasons limited access was granted to display a subset of records from the source data in the internal database used for my analysis

-A sample of the Google Sheets sales management system I built to digitize and analyze the data can therefore be accessed [HERE](https://docs.google.com/spreadsheets/d/1mCrLAiVWT02X35kcTT25Vh2haDWBIYO-xDRTetjax2Q/edit?usp=sharing)
+A sample of the **Google Sheets sales management system** I built to digitize and analyze the data can therefore be accessed [HERE](https://docs.google.com/spreadsheets/d/1mCrLAiVWT02X35kcTT25Vh2haDWBIYO-xDRTetjax2Q/edit?usp=sharing)

-An Interactive PowerBI dashboard used to report and explore key metrics and KPIs can be accessed [HERE](https://app.fabric.microsoft.com/view?r=eyJrIjoiMWY5MTc3OGMtNWE0Yy00ZWZkLWEwY2MtNTViMGQyOWU3YjMzIiwidCI6IjI5ZTg2YjVlLTVkMDctNGExNC1hZDQ0LWFiOTQ3NmUwZGE4NyJ9&pageName=30f08ec51ecdb0303240)
+An **Interactive PowerBI dashboard** used to report and explore key metrics and KPIs can be accessed [HERE](https://app.fabric.microsoft.com/view?r=eyJrIjoiMWY5MTc3OGMtNWE0Yy00ZWZkLWEwY2MtNTViMGQyOWU3YjMzIiwidCI6IjI5ZTg2YjVlLTVkMDctNGExNC1hZDQ0LWFiOTQ3NmUwZGE4NyJ9&pageName=30f08ec51ecdb0303240)

 ## DATA STRUCTURE

-Paz and Paz’s main database structure consists of four interconnected tables in Google Sheets: SALES, PRODUCTS, SUPPLIERS, and INVENTORY, spanning 6 months with a total combined row count of 5000+ records.
+Paz and Paz’s main database structure consists of **four interconnected tables** in Google Sheets: **SALES, PRODUCTS, SUPPLIERS, and INVENTORY**, spanning 6 months with a total combined row count of 5000+ records.

 A description of each table is as follows:

-**SALES DATABASE**: This consists of 22 unique columns and 4000+ records, from real-time data entries and digitized from the handwritten sales book, described below
+**SALES DATABASE**: This consists of **22 unique columns and 4000+ records**, from real-time data entries and digitized from the handwritten sales book, described below

 <img width="827" height="610" alt="SALES DATABASE" src="https://github.com/user-attachments/assets/2b64424f-a621-435d-a57c-3bc3d9c04825" />